markorm/ORMNZ.Blazor.Authorization/README.md

 ### TODOS

 * Implement unit tests for the project to validate the effectiveness and reliability of the current implementation.

+* Extend the AuthorizationServiceOptionsBuilder and AuthorizationServiceOptions types to allow for greater configurability.

 * Use this assembly from other Blazor projects to ensure this approach is sensible for a variety of existing applications.